run-ai/docs/docs/admin/integration/kubevirt.md

 kubectl edit kubevirt -n kubevirt -o yaml
 ```

-And add all of the PCI Addresses of all GPUs of all Nodes concatenated by commas:
+And add all of the PCI Addresses of all GPUs of all Nodes concatenated by commas, with the resource name _kubevirt/vmgpu_:

 ``` YAML
 spec: